gpsinsight/golang-interview-challenge/README.md

 ## What is the point of this challenge?

 - Demonstrate an ability to quickly get comfortable in a new codebase and make contributions
-- Demonstrate familiarity with the technologies we use every day
+- Demonstrate familiarity with or ability to pick up the technologies we use every day
 - Show us your approach to solving problems